lilyzhaoyilu/someday/README.md

 ### [Someday Live](https://somedaymern.herokuapp.com/)

 Someday is a collaborative MERN project, using MongoDB, Express, React, and NodeJS.
 It helps users to keep track of the movies and TV shows that they have watched and want to watch.
+This web application that allows users to keep track of the shows and movies that they want to watch some day.
+Users can create lists to keep track of the shows and movies, leave comments to them, and look at other uses comments and lists.

 ## Background and Overview
 We often have TV shows and movies that we want to watch and have watched but do not have a simple tool to keep track of them, and Someday is here for that.
 In Someday, you can keep track the TV shows and movies that you want to and have already watched easily.